xambaoms/lab/Network/basic-networking/README.md

 - How to implement Azure Firewall to control hybrid and cross-virtual network traffic flow based on policies.

-- How to implement a combination of Network Security Groups (NSGs) and Application Security Groups (ASGs) to control traffic flow within virtual networks.
+- How to implement a combination of Network Security Groups (NSGs)  to control traffic flow within virtual networks.

 - How to monitor network traffic for proper route configuration and troubleshooting.